ros2/ros2_documentation/source/How-To-Guides/Get-Backtrace-in-ROS-2.rst

 **Time:** 15 minutes

-The following steps show ROS 2 users how to get traces when they encounter a problem.
+The following steps show ROS 2 users how to get backtraces when they encounter a problem.

 Overview
 --------